tradecloud/tradecloud-docs-api-v2/order/buyer/issue/attach-document.md

 ### Step 2.
 Choose an appropriate API to attach the document

+Choose an appropriate API to attach the document:

 {% page-ref page="attach-document-api.md" %}

 ## Method 3.
 Only provide document meta data

 Only provide document meta data like code, revision, name, description and type.

-Choose an appropriate API to attach the document
+Choose an appropriate API to attach the document:

 {% page-ref page="attach-document-api.md" %}